Aliases for CLTC Gene

 CLTC (Clathrin Heavy Chain) is a Protein Coding gene.
-Diseases associated with CLTC include Inflammatory Myofibroblastic Tumor and Renal Cell Carcinoma, Papillary.
-Among its related pathways are CTLA4 Signaling and Clathrin derived vesicle budding.
-GO annotations related to this gene include poly(A) RNA binding and protein kinase binding.
+Diseases associated with CLTC include Mental Retardation, Autosomal Dominant 56 and Inflammatory Myofibroblastic Tumor.
+Among its related pathways are wtCFTR and delta508-CFTR traffic / Generic schema (norm and CF) and Cytoskeletal Signaling.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding.
 An important paralog of this gene is CLTCL1.

 UniProtKB/Swiss-Prot for CLTC Gene